 Does my guitar need fretwork?

-Fretwork is my specialty.
-I do all my fretwork on a custom built neck jig, which allows me simulate string tension on the neck, without actually being strung up.
+Fretwork is our specialty.
+We do all our fretwork on a custom built neck jig, which allows us simulate string tension on the neck, without actually being strung up.
 Here's how it works: the neck is measured in the playing position, strung up to pitch, and is measured with dial indicators accurate to .01mm.
 Then the guitar is flipped into a working position, the strings are removed, and then the neck is returned to the exact same measurements that were taken while still under tension.
-This allows me to work on the frets under actual playing conditions, eliminating any possible variables introduced by the pull of the strings.
+This allows us to work on the frets under actual playing conditions, eliminating any possible variables introduced by the pull of the strings.
 It's simply not possible to get this degree of accuracy using conventional fret work methods, which is pure guesswork at best.
 Rigorous methodology is the key to great fretwork, and measurable accuracy is key.
 A properly executed fret level can make any guitar easier, cleaner, more accurate, and more fun to play.

 What is a neck jig?

-The neck jig is not a new idea, but I've made some modifications to the concept, making it more accurate and easy to control.
-My jig is custom built, utilizing a steel center beam, six precision dial indicators, steel neck supports, custom cauls to match common body styles and neck angles, and an aluminum rail system for body surrogates.
-With this system, I guarantee you simply will not get a better fret job anywhere.
+The neck jig is not a new idea, but we've made some modifications to the concept, making it more accurate and easy to control.
+Our jigs are custom built by us, utilizing a steel center beam, six precision dial indicators, steel neck supports, custom cauls to match common body styles, neck angles, and body surrogates.
+With this system, we guarantee you simply will not get a better fret job anywhere.

 Do stainless steel frets sound different than nickel/silver?